Create a Website Account - Manage notification subscriptions, save form progress and more.

 The task of ensuring that Itasca's historic structures are protected and cherished now and by future generations lies with the Itasca Historic Commission, a group of dedicated residents appointed by the mayor.
 Equally important, the Commission's role is to help residents renovate and expand historic homes and businesses as efficiently and cost effectively as possible while maintaining the buildings' character, charm and compatibility with surrounding buildings.

 Today the historic district boundaries reflect the village's original boundaries as they were when the village was originally incorporated in1889.
 Historic district residents seeking to modify their homes, install a fence or other structures must first fill out a permit application with the village Community Development Department.
 Then petitioners are placed on the Historic Commission's meeting agenda to present their plans.
 The Commission reviews their plans, frequently offering useful suggestions and applying ideas from the Historic District Guidelines for Residential (PDF) and Commercial (PDF) buildings.
-Acceptable submittals with receive a Certificate of Appropriateness.
+Acceptable submittals will receive a Certificate of Appropriateness.

 Residents may obtain an Itasca Historic District plaque to affix to their facade indicating their building's year of construction.
 Requests for plaques may be made through Community Development.